Driving in winter can be challenging; winter tires in Iceland are usually required to make such tasks easier. Here our best tips for a safe road trip!

 Daily Trip Preparation

-These simple tests only take a few moments and will help you have a safe drive and allow other vehicles warning that you are turning or stopping.
+These simple tests only take a few moments and will help you have a safe drive and allow other vehicles to warn that you are turning or stopping.

 If you do have an accident and slide off the road or if your vehicle has mechanical problems, you want to be prepared.
 It’s a good idea to bring an extra coat or blanket for warmth that you can keep in the vehicle if needed.